Glycemic Index of Red rice

 What is the glycemic index of Red rice?

-Red rice has a glycemic index (GI) of 55, which is classified as low GI.
-As a low GI food, Red rice provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Red rice has a glycemic index of 55, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Red rice?